-I would like to welcome you to Glenbard West and share this comprehensive enrollment handbook that will assist you in course selection and your overall high school experience.
-I encourage you to think of this handbook as a guide to helping you select your courses and chart your path through high school.
-After all, the classes you take at Glenbard West are important and play a major role in preparing you for college and life beyond high school.
-Like any comprehensive high school, West maintains a wide range of offerings that will not only strengthen your academic foundation but also help you to discover your passions.
-As a school, we are proud of the courses described in this handbook and confident that we represent the very best of what a high school offers.
+As a new student to Glenbard West, I would like to welcome you and share this informative enrollment handbook that will assist you in course selection and your high school journey.
+This resource is a guide that will help you not only select your courses but also chart your path through high school.
+The classes you take at Glenbard West are very important as they play a major role in preparing you for college and life beyond high school.
+Like any comprehensive high school, West maintains a wide range of offerings that will help you to strengthen your academic skills, identify areas of interest and also discover your passions.
+We are proud of the courses described in this handbook and confident that we represent the very best of what a high school can offer.

-As you may know, counselors play a big role providing guidance and recommendations when it comes to course enrollment.
-When we meet with incoming freshmen, we emphasize the overall importance of the high school years.
-The choices you make will influence the opportunities for the future.
-At Glenbard West, we always emphasize taking courses that will challenge you and improve learning opportunities.
-We believe that taking difficult courses will not only expand your opportunities, but also prepare you for college-level courses.
+When we meet with freshmen in the spring and fall, we emphasize the absolute importance of the high school years.
+Many of the choices you make will influence the options available to you in the future.
+At Glenbard West, we always emphasize taking the most rigorous courses that will challenge you and improve learning opportunities.
+We believe that taking difficult courses will not only expand your opportunities, but improve overall learning and prepare you for college-level courses.
+When we hear back from students who have graduated, so many of them talk about how important this preparation was for them.